 - The time on your appointment letter is the time you need to arrive at the Day Treatment Centre and not the time you will have your procedure. - You may have to wait for several hours from arrival to the start of your procedure.
 Please arrive prepared for this.
-It may be a good idea to bring some reading material. - Please inform the department as soon as possible if: - o you need a translator or interpreter. - you take iron tablets, strong painkillers (for example Codeine), medication for diabetes or blood thinning medication as we may need to stop some of these medications a few days before your colonoscopy. - o you did not receive or collect your bowel preparation. - Let the Nurse/Doctor know if you have a pacemaker, implantable defibrillator, artificial hips or any other metal implant. - If you wish to have sedation for your procedure, please ensure you have someone available to take you home afterward.
-If you are unable to arrange escort, inform the endoscopy Nurses as soon as possible. - Endoscopy is a restricted area, and relatives/friends are not allowed to come inside the department.
-We have a trained team of Nurses and endoscopists and telephone or face to face Interpreters to help you. - Please contact the Booking Services team on 020 7288 3822 if this appointment time is not convenient for you or if you are unable to keep your appointment.
+It may be a good idea to bring some reading material. - Please inform the department as soon as possible if: - o you need a translator or interpreter. - o you take blood thinners or medication for diabetes. - Let the Nurse/Doctor know if you have a pacemaker, implantable defibrillator, artificial hips or any other metal implant. - Let the endoscopy Nurses know as soon as possible if you are not able to find someone to take you home after the procedure. - Endoscopy is a restricted area, and relatives/friends are not allowed to come inside the department.
+We have a trained team of Nurses and Endoscopists and telephone or face to face Interpreters to help you. - Please contact the Booking Services team on 020 7288 3822 if this appointment time is not convenient for you or if you are unable to keep your appointment.
 You can also email whhtr.endoscopy@nhs.net - If you have a question about your procedure or medications, please contact the hospital switchboard on 020 7272 3070 and ask for bleep number 2711 from Monday to Friday 8:30 to 17:30.
-Alternatively you can contact 020 7288 3811/3819 or email whhtehead with trendoscopypreassessment@nhs.net. - Please leave all valuables at home.
+Alternatively you can contact 020 7288 3811/3819 or email whhten trendoscopypreassessment@nhs.net. - Please leave all valuables at home.
 The hospital cannot accept responsibility for these items and lockers are not available.

-What is a colonoscopy?
+What is a flexible sigmoidoscopy?

-- A colonoscopy is a camera test to look inside your large bowel or colon. - The instrument used is called an endoscope, which is a flexible tube of about 1cm diameter.
-It has a camera and a light at the end, and it is carefully introduced through the back passage and moved around the bowel by a specialist Doctor or Nurse. - The colonoscopy usually takes around 30 minutes. - The procedure can sometimes be a bit uncomfortable, and it is normal to have cramping or feel bloated during the procedure. - You have the choice of using sedation or 'gas and air' to keep you more comfortable during the procedure.
+- A flexible sigmoidoscopy is a camera test to look inside the left side of your large bowel or colon. - The instrument used is called an endoscope, which is a flexible tube of about 1cm diameter.
+It has a camera and a light at the end, and it is carefully introduced through the back passage and moved around the bowel by a specialist Doctor or Nurse.

+- The flexible sigmoidoscopy usually takes around 10 to 15 minutes. - The procedure can sometimes be a bit uncomfortable, and it is normal to have cramping or feel bloated during the procedure. - The test is usually performed without sedation, but if you wish, you can have sedation or 'gas and air' to keep you more comfortable during the procedure.